Words Emilie Marie

 planning and thinking

-Endorphin signaling in all of these areas is improved by exercise.
+Endorphin signalling in all of these areas is improved by exercise.
 And same as with the norepinephrine, the more intense the exercise, the bigger the boost.

 Exercise increases activation of the endocannabinoid system